Turning Hollow Vessels

 By Howard Lewin

-During the past few decades there has been a revolution in wood turning tools, from lathes and chucks to gouges and boring bars.
-As a result, what once was deemed difficult or impossible to turn has become commonplace.
+from lathes and chucks to gouges and boring bars.
+As a result, what once was

 In the area of hollow-vessel turning, two innovators stand out.
 The first is David Ellsworth, who in the 1970s began turning vessels with small openings.
 His first tools were scrapers he had bent with a welding torch.
-Later he developed longer-handled tools with swivel tips that held machinist’s tool bits.
+Later he developed longer-handled tools with swivel tips that held machinists tool bits.
 These offered more control and safety and could produce a wider variety of enclosed-vessel forms.
-Jerry Glaser, an aerospace engineer and hobbyist wood turner, took the ball from there, working to reduce the long tool’s tendency to catch and jerk downward.
-Several prototypes later, he came up with a double-articulated swivel—which places the cutting edge at the tool’s centerline.
+Jerry Glaser, an aerospace engineer and hobbyist wood turner, took the ball from there, working to reduce the long tools tendency to catch and jerk downward.
+Several prototypes later, he came up with a double-articulated swivelwhich places the cutting edge at the tools centerline.

 This made it easier and safer to turn vessels up to 12 in. deep.
 When Glaser added 5-ft., 6-ft. and even 7-ft. handles, it became possible to go as deep as 30 in.
 Other variations followed and continue to emerge, making new vessel forms possible.

 I use a Glaser-designed boring bar for my hollow-vessel work.
 The tool has a long aluminum handle filled with buckshot to dampen vibrations.
 The tip is double-articulated and there is a large counterweight attached to the bar to reduce the impact of catches, which can be murder on the wrists.
-End-grain is especially difficult to cut into, but this tool’s innovative design makes the job much less daunting.
+End-grain is especially difficult to cut into, but this tools innovative design makes the job much less daunting.
 The other key to success is using green wood.

 Outside first

 Turn the outside of this piece just as you would turn the outside of any green-wood vessel.
 Start by locating the blank in a log and chainsawing it free.
 Remember, in this end-grain vessel, the grain runs straight through the piece from top to bottom.
-You also can choose a face-grain blank with the grain running from side to side through the piece, but I’ve found the end-grain orientation to be a bit more stable during the hollowing process.
+You also can choose a face-grain blank with the grain running from side to side through the piece, but Ive found the end-grain orientation to be a bit more stable during the hollowing process.
 Having said this however, I have had some success with pith centered pieces.

 Generally I avoid the pith, or center, of the log for this type of vessel.
 The 2 in. or 3 in. at the center is the most unstable part of the log and the most prone to cracking while drying.Rough out the general shape on the bandsaw, cutting the bottom of the blank as flat as possible for a good mounting surface.
 Attach the faceplate with at least six or eight #8 by 1-1/2-in., coarse-threaded drywall screws.
 After mounting the long blank on the lathe, put a live center in the tailstock and tighten it against the far end to add support.

 It helps immensely to have a variable-speed lathe, because a large blank must revolve slowly at first to create an appropriate cutting speed at the outer edges.
 Then, as the workpiece gets smaller, the lathe speed can be raised slowly to create the same ideal cutting speed at the perimeter.
 However if you have a finite number of speeds to choose from, always err on the side of caution.
-It’s better to take a little more time than risk a flying workpiece.
+Its better to take a little more time than risk a flying workpiece.

 I turn the outside using a long, hefty bowl gouge developed by Glaser, which is available from The Woodturners Catalog (800-551-8876) for $95 to $170, depending on the size.
 The tool features A-11 tool steel, a deep flute and an extreme fingernail profile on the tip, and makes the task go quickly and smoothly.
-With the grain running parallel to the bed of the lathe, all cutting on the outside should be done downhill—as if it were a spindle turning.
+With the grain running parallel to the bed of the lathe, all cutting on the outside should be done downhillas if it were a spindle turning.
 In other words, cut from the largest diameter toward the narrowest parts (at each end in this vessel).
 Make the last pass a light planing cut, with the gouge riding its bevel, which leaves the smoothest surface possible for sanding.

 The hollowing process

 After sliding the tailstock out of the way, drill a deep hole to establish the depth of the cavity and to give the boring tool a place to start.
 You can put the bit in a drill chuck and hold the chuck in your hands to drill the hole.
 Just support the bit on a tool rest as you feed it into the center of the stock.
 Make sure to pull the drill bit out frequently, about every inch or so to clear the shavings.
-If you don’t clear the shavings compressed in the drill’s spirals, there is a tendency for the bit to grab especially, if you try to force the bit.
+If you dont clear the shavings compressed in the drills spirals, there is a tendency for the bit to grab especially, if you try to force the bit.
 As the hole nears its final depth, check it frequently against the overall height of the vessel.
 Be sure to figure in the height of the foot and thickness of the bottom wall.

 photo courtesy of Fine WoodWorking Showing the drilling process

-I use Glaser’s swivel-tipped boring bar to make all of the hollowing cuts, but there are other recent innovations, such as the Dennis Stewart tools , that can handle this task.
+I use Glasers swivel-tipped boring bar to make all of the hollowing cuts, but there are other recent innovations, such as the Dennis Stewart tools , that can handle this task.
 (Both the Glaser boring bar and the Stewart system are also available from The Woodturners Catalog, for $150 and $200, respectively.)

-The 3/16-in.-square tool insert on the Glaser boring bar can either scrape the wood or slice it, depending on the angle at which it’s held.
+The 3/16-in.-square tool insert on the Glaser boring bar can either scrape the wood or slice it, depending on the angle at which its held.
 Scraping is not usually feasible with green wood, but this small point can either scrape or cut and resists catches, which happen when the tool gets stuck in the wood, often drawing it in more deeply and damaging the workpiece.
-The angle I favor for hollowing is halfway between the two—sort of a peel.
+The angle I favor for hollowing is halfway between the twosort of a peel.
 The mass of the boring bar and counterweight work to keep it steady.
-The tool bit is Cobalt High Speed steel—and will hold an edge for a long time.
+The tool bit is Cobalt High Speed steeland will hold an edge for a long time.

 Straight bit, and 45 degree angle bit